By Loren O'Brien-Egesborg | August 05 2019

 As marketers, we’re a diverse bunch, but whichever industry you’re in and whoever you're targeting, most of us share at least one thing in common: we want a bigger database.

-A bigger database means more prospects to build relationships with and more new customers to close.
+A bigger database means more data to build your marketing campaigns around and more prospect to close into new customers.
 Email is a vital component of content distribution and inbound marketing strategies, making it possible for you to reach, engage, and strike up meaningful conversations with your database, at scale yet on a personal level, wherever they are in their buyer’s journey.

 So where does the idea of growing your database organically come into this?